Skip to content

 Structure

-The Product Wiki uses the same Notion-style editor as Research Notes, but is specifically designed for product documentation.
+The Product Wiki is specifically designed for product documentation.

 Suggested Organization